gcocatre/caudec/HELP.md

             a list of valid values)

   -b ARG    constant or target bitrate in bits per sample (for -c wvh/wvl)
-            or in kilobits per second (for -c wvh/wvl, opus, mp3, ogg/vorbis)
+            or in kilobits per second (for all lossy codecs)

-  -B ARG    average bitrate in kilobits per second (for -c mp3, aac (m4a),
+  -B ARG    average bitrate in kilobits per second (for all lossy codecs)
-            ogg/vorbis, opus)

   -G ARG    MP3: apply ReplayGain (album or track) if found in source file
             metadata, after decoding and BEFORE encoding (irreversible).